-Interviews and interrogation focuses on techniques and philosophies of conducting human communication in a criminal justice or legal environment in which the goal is to obtain accurate information.
-Students will learn and apply specialized techniques and approaches to interviews and interrogations as well as legal implications based on a variety of situations.
-Obtaining eyewitness information in an investigative environment is also discussed.
+Interviews and interrogations focuses on techniques and philosophies of conducting human communication in a criminal justice or legal environment where the goal is to obtain accurate information.
+Students will learn and apply specialized techniques and approaches to interviews and interrogations a well as legal implications based on a variety of situations.
+Obtaining eyewitness information in an investigative environment will also be discussed.
 Prerequisite: None.
-Lecture Hours: 40 Lab Hours: 0
+Lecture Hours: 40.
+Lab Hours: 0.